-Effective June 1, Executive Order (EO) 20‐63 permits postsecondary institutions to offer in‐person classes or activities (credit or non‐credit) of 10 individuals or less effective, if those services cannot be provided through a distance learning model and contingent on institutions meeting the requirements outlined in the requirements section below.
-Education and training programs not registered or licensed with the Office of Higher Education or operated by the Minnesota State Colleges and Universities systems should follow the guidance by the state agency or board under which they are authorized to operate.
+Executive Order 20‐56 permits postsecondary institutions (defined as a critical sector industry in executive order 20‐48 paragraph 6z) to offer in‐person classes or activities (credit or non‐credit) of 10 individuals or less effective May 18, if those services cannot be provided through a distance learning model and contingent on institutions meeting the requirements outlined in the requirements section below.
+Education and training programs not registered or licensed with the Office of Higher Education or operated by the Minnesota State Colleges and Universities and University of Minnesota systems should follow the guidance by the state agency or board under which they are authorized to operate.

 Which programs/classes/students can resume activity?

-Postsecondary institutions can conduct in‐person classes (credit and non‐credit) and activities across all programs to all students, as long as:
+Postsecondary institutions can conduct in‐person classes (credit and non‐credit) and activities (ex., testing, student services, advising, internships, clinical rotations, customized training, campus visits, etc.) across all programs to all students, as long as:

 - those services cannot be provided through a distance learning model